-What is the situation Why we want to do something • A Social Value Strategy has been produced for the Council by the Social Value Partnership, Appendix 1, to be used in the disposal of housing and regeneration sites.• This Strategy has been agreed and recommended for approval by the Business Infrastructure and Growth Committee on the 14th January 2026.
-See Committee report in Appendix 2. • A Social Value Strategy will provide the decision-making Committee(s) with agreed criteria against which to appraise offers for future development on Council owned sites, which are not based only on financial consideration.• Without an agreed criterion, it is likely there will not be consistent decision making resulting in delays to the progression of sites for sale and
+What is the situation Why we want to do something • A Social Value Strategy has been produced for the Council by the Social Value Partnership, Appendix 1, to be used in the disposal of housing and regeneration sites.• This Strategy has been agreed and recommended for approval by the Business Infrastructure and Growth Committee on the 14th January 2026, and the Corporate Policy and • A Social Value Strategy will provide the decision-making Committee(s) with agreed criteria against which to appraise offers for future development on Council owned sites, which are not based only on financial consideration.• Without an agreed criterion, it is likely there will not be consistent decision making resulting in delays to the progression of sites for sale and

+Resources Committee on the 19 January.
 By adopting the Strategy, the relevant housing and regeneration sites will be marketed to include a requirement for third parties to provide social value provision within their offers, which may reduce the highest financial value being achieved. additional financial pressure from holding costs.
 Ensure the outcomes from the sale of the sites achieves maximum benefits and aligns with the Corporate Plan 2024-2028 priorities and Best Value requirements.
-This is what we want to do about it These are the next steps
+This is what we want to do about it Apply the Social Value Strategy when bringing sites to the market for sale to be able to evaluate and compare offers which deliver social value initiatives above an agreed baseline.
+These are the next steps If the Council agrees the Social Value Strategy, it will be formally adopted and form part of the marketing criteria when bringing regeneration sites forward for disposal/partnership working.